afghanimah/restful_chat/README.md

 # Hello!
 This is a set of 2 scripts.
 The app and client scripts.
 The app script is running on a host and the client is what you will be running on your machine.

-This project is a client/server project made for fun, however if was implemented using HTTP requests rather than socket programming.
-Since this is a chatting app, socket programming is much MUCH better, but ehhhhhh...
+This project is a client/server project made for fun, however if was implemented using a RESTful design rather than with sockets.
+Since this is a chatting app, using sockets would be much MUCH better, but ehhhhhh...
 I didn't care as much about efficiency as much as figuring out how to setup a database on the host.
-I could have done a different project that made more sense with HTTP, but this seemed like more fun than a generic CRUD system.
+I could have done a different project that made more sense with REST, but this seemed like more fun than a generic CRUD system.

 # Instructions for Setting up Client app
 Note: these instructions were only tested for MacOS